isaacaddis/ROV2018/README.md

 This repository features the code for 45C Robotics' entire electronic system in the 2017-18 MATE Robotics Competition.

-For more information about our team, visit [www.camsrov.com](http://camsrov.com)
+For more information about our team, please visit [camsrov.com](http://camsrov.com).

 ## DRIVER INFORMATION